slateci/slateci.github.io/_docs/using-slate/minislate.md

 ## Purpose

 MiniSLATE a utility designed to allow users to run a completely self-contained SLATE cluster on local machines, for use with application development.
-The MiniSLATE environment spins up the four docker-compose containers necessary for a full local SLATE environment:
+The MiniSLATE environment spins up the docker-compose containers necessary for a full local SLATE environment:

 - [A Docker-in-Docker Kubernetes node](https://github.com/slateci/minislate/blob/master/kube/Dockerfile)
 - [A SLATE management container](https://github.com/slateci/minislate/blob/master/slate/Dockerfile)